nitrous-oxi-de/osint.nitrous-oxi.de/README.md

 }
 ```

-Each module must be assigned a type, which is used to describe the data returned.
+Each module must be assigned a type, which describes the nature of the data returned.

 ### ModuleMeta Interface

-Found in `src/sdk/interface/iModuleMeta.ts` aliased as `@interface/iModuleMeta`.
+Located in `src/sdk/interface/iModuleMeta.ts` and aliased as `@interface/iModuleMeta`.

 ```typescript
 export interface ModuleMeta {